foxriver76/ioBroker.docs/docs/de/adapterref/iobroker.meteoalarm/README.md

 TR: "Use white icons": Use white icons instead of black ones

+TR: "Icons": Define the size of the icon in the HTML widget

 TR: "No symbols in widget": Don't use the symbol in the HTML widget.
 You can still access it in the objects.
 This is usefill if you want to show the icon seperatly from the widget - e.g. in a bigger size.

 TR: ## Alarm Levels